czernous/persian-hugo/exampleSite/content/post/let-s-stop-artists-block-from-ruining-our-creativity.md

 ### **Music**

-When going through an artistic block, the last thing you want to do is stress out.
+When you are unable to get your creative juices flowing, the last thing you want to do is stress out.
 This can further affect your creativity.

 Make a cup of tea and relax to some music.
 Get out your sketchbook and simply draw what emotion comes to mind.
 These might be abstract or figurative shapes.
 Experiment with various materials.